ozdemiroorhan/NLP-SQUAD/README.md

 ## Model:
-Seq2Seq architecture have been chosen to train the model.
+Seq2Seq architecture has been chosen to train the model.

 ## Running:
 - The "main.py" file must be run in a virtual environment with the system requirements.